AVSystem/developer-zone/docs/Coiote_IoT_DM/firmware_update.md

 1. Choose between **Pull** and **Push**

-    **Pull method**: The LwM2M Client receives the URI of the file that is to be downloaded and pulls the file from it.
+    **Pull method** (recommended): The LwM2M Client receives the URI of the file that is to be downloaded and pulls the file from it.

     **Push method**: The LwM2M Server pushes the firmware file to the device.